ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

-# Pipeline for analysis of S.typhi with Illumina data
+# Pipeline for creation of assembly to be analyzed in pathogenwatch
 ## Introduction
 Containerised analysis pipeline for Illumina-Short-reads using Docker containers and the Snakemake tool.
 ## Installation